muyun/dev.paper-reviews/README.md

-## Survey on Paper reviews in NLP & vision
+## Survey on Papers in NLP & vision

 #### Word embeddings
     -